-Hull was a much smaller and densley packed City during the First World War, than it is today.
+During the First World War, Hull was a much smaller and densley populated City, than it is today.
 Most people lived in the City Centre or were crammed around the fish docks of Hessle Road and the warehouses of Wincolmlee.
 In 1914, Hull's population was around 300,000 people, a much larger number than now.
 North of the 'Avenues' was open fields.
 Spring Bank ended at Walton Street and along Willerby Road was open country side.
 Along Holderness Road, there was not much housing beyond Portobello Street.
-The new housing estates of Bransholme, Orchard Park, Greatfield, Longhill, Bilton and Ings Road were then just farms.
+The present day housing estates of Bransholme, Orchard Park, Greatfield, Longhill, Bilton and Ings Road were then just farms.
 Over 80% of the 66,090 houses in Hull were classified as 'working class' type, with a rent not exceeding £26 per year.
 Only 28,400 homes were regarded as satisfactory, with adequate light and air circulation and having a yard or garden at the rear with a secondary means of access.
 Some 21,800 properties, mostly 'terrace' type housing were unsatisfactory, built at a high density of 60 houses per acre, compared with an average of 7 houses to the acre for the City as a whole.
 They included 2,800 'slum houses' which were old, damp, poorly built and situated in congested districts.
 Tenants invariably shared a single tap and outside toilets, which were situated together in a communal courtyard.
-Over 95% of Hull people rented their homes rather than owned them.
+Over 98% of Hull people rented their homes rather than owned them.
 The homes were largely poor and basic, with little choice, but the rents were cheap.
 People preferred to live near their place of work and not commute long distances.
-With no Welfare state and few Council houses, people preferred to live in tightly knit communities where they could support each other or have access to shops and facilities.
+With no Welfare state and few Council houses, people preferred to live in tightly knit communities, where they could support each other or have access to shops and facilities.
 For the few and wealthy, home ownership outside the city centre, was the most desired and affordable option.
-Newspapers adverts in 1914 offered a 3 bed house for sale in Anlaby Park for £415 - £435, and 4 bed houses for between £529-£550.
-After the war, a typical 3 bed semi-detatched house sold for between £540-£740.
+Newspapers in 1914, advertise a 3 bed house for sale in Anlaby Park for £415 - £435, and 4 bed houses for between £529 - £550.
+After the war, a typical 3 bed, semi-detatched house, sold for between £540 - £740.

 Only 1% of Edwardians owned property.
 Most worked in dark, noisy factories, cut hay in fields, toiled down dirty and dangerous mines; had bones bent by rickets and lungs racked by tuberculosis.
 Life expectancy then was 49 years for a man and 53 years for a woman, compared with 79 and 82 years today.
 They lived in back to back tenements or jerry-built terraces, wore cloth caps or bonnets (rather than boaters, bowlers and toppers) and many had never taken a holiday - beyond a day trip to the seaside - in their entire lives.